 Difficult but not impossible.
 My friend Mark and the librarian did it.

-As did another friend who took early retirement from a corporate job more than 15 years ago.
+As did another friend who took early retirement from a corporate job 20 years ago.
 At first, he was worried he wouldn’t be able to survive on the reduced pension he agreed to as part of his early-retirement package… and he wouldn’t be eligible for Social Security for more than a decade.

 However, once he sold the ATVs, boat, extra cars, and other extraneous playthings he’d accumulated by that stage of his life, he realized he could in fact live the lifestyle he wanted to live on his pension… if he moved outside the United States.